The Lectin-Free Diet

 It is also plausible that a person with IBS or a more common digestive problem can also have food sensitivities.
 Furthermore, as mentioned, the worse the gut problem is, the more sensitive they may be to a wider variety of foods.

-Either way, eating a lectin free diet can create amazing effects, including:
+Either way, eating this diet can create amazing effects, including:

 - Massively increased clarity (a feeling of removing of cobwebs from the brain)